-You Are Only As Sick As Your SecretsPosted on Wednesday, March 28th, 2012 at 12:48 pm in All of Jennifer Lehr MFT's Blog, Emotional Healing, Empowerment, Marriage and Relationships, Self Reflection, The Therapeutic Process.
+You Are Only As Sick As Your SecretsPosted on Wednesday, March 28th, 2012 at 12:48 pm in All Posts, Emotional Healing, Empowerment, Marriage & Relationship Help, Self Reflection, The Therapeutic Process.

 I tend to reveal a lot about myself in my writing.
 Even though as a therapist, showing oneself is tricky, I made a conscious choice to do this because I knew that is how we remove stigma and heal shame.
 If I reveal an experience that someone else identifies with and has shame around, they then have the possibility of experiencing less shame.
 I will also have less shame because I have shared about this part of myself.

 As a child, I had areas where I excelled.
 I also had areas where I felt unworthy, ugly, and not good enough.
 I was given the message that I was a burden on my father’s life.
 This left me with a very specific sense of shame that I fought by becoming very independent in my career.
 I was determined to take care of myself and not allow anybody else to take care of me.